rplee86/NY-Citi-Bike-User-Behavior-Analysis/README.md

 - seaborn
 - scikit-learn

 Visualizations were then recreated in Tableau to create a storyboard.
-The storyboard doesn’t contain every insight uncovered in python analysis; it contains only those that were relevant to the final results.
+The storyboard doesn’t contain every insight uncovered in the python analysis; it contains only those that were relevant to the storyboard.

 ## Data
 [March 2019 NY Citi Bike trip data](https://s3.amazonaws.com/tripdata/201903-citibike-tripdata.csv.zip)